 To meet the requirement, students can complete online coursework, participate in an externship or internship, or seek out other learning opportunities.
 Lurie says the policy serves dual purposes.
 "It reduces the burden on campuses and also makes our degree-seeking programs more dynamic," he notes.

 Other universities created their online programs in response to student demand.
 In 2008, the University of Southern California (USC) had the infrastructure to produce a mere 100 teaching candidates through its Masters of Arts in Teaching (MAT) program.
 Today, 1,500 students are enrolled in the university's online MAT@USC program, the country's first fully online MAT degree.
-The school is on pace to be the largest not-for-profit teacher prep program by 2013.

 Public universities offer different types of online degrees